Does a temporary building require planning permission?

-Unfortunately, legislation surrounding planning permission for temporary structures isn’t simple.
-However, in short if you plan to use the temporary structure for 28 days or more then planning permission WILL be required.
-Often the application is just a formality especially if the structure is going to be erected on business premises and is in keeping with the business operation being practiced there.
+Unfortunately, legislation surrounding planning permission for temporary buildings isn’t simple.
+However, in short if you plan to use the temporary building for 28 days or more then planning permission WILL be required.
+Often the application is just a formality especially if the building is going to be erected on business premises and is in keeping with the business operation being practiced there.

 We recommend you look up more about planning permissions with your local planning authority.